hamedvalizadeh/electronic-tutorial/Embedded_Programming/Programming-Atmega45-With-WinAVR/Document.md

 to upload program you should configure fuses in microcontroller, build the program code in `main.c` to a file named `main.hex`, and then upload it to the micro.

-all of the above needed steps could be done manually with separate commands, but we can pack all them in a file named `Makefile` (name of this file should not has not any postfix extension name). so beside the file `main.c` create file named `Makefile` and copy the following content into it:
+all of the above needed steps could be done manually with separate commands, but we can pack all of them in a file named `Makefile` (name of this file should not has not any extension name). so beside the file `main.c` create file named `Makefile` and copy the following content into it:

 ```cmd
 # This makefile is for an ATtiny85 at 1 MHz, USBasp programmer